wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 ## I entered Malaysia after 18 March 2020 (first day of MCO).
 Can I still exit Malaysia now?

 Yes, with the condition that you hold a valid Singapore PR or long-term pass.
-Otherwise, you will need to apply for approval to exit the country via [MyTravelPass](https://mtp.imi.gov.my/myTravelPass/main?).
+Otherwise, you will need to apply for approval to exit the country via [MyTravelPass].

 _You are strongly advised to not abuse this, please, and to only travel if absolutely necessary._